aditya-rv-vlsi/ASIC_Design_Class_1/README.md

 Since we are facing unexpected un-explainable error while using run_floorplan command, we can instead use the following set of commands available based on information from Desktop/work/tools/openlane_working_dir/openlane/scripts/tcl_commands/floorplan.tcl and also based on Floorplan Commands section in Desktop/work/tools/openlane_working_dir/openlane/docs/source/OpenLANE_commands.md

 ```
-# Follwing commands are alltogather sourced in "run_floorplan" command
 init_floorplan
 place_io
 tap_decap_or